-A minimum of 400 hours of in-lab experiences are required and must cover four of the five areas of chemistry.
+A minimum of 400 hours of in-lab experiences are required and must cover four of the five areas of chemistry (organic, inorganic, analytical, biochemistry, and physical).
 Labs taken as part of CH321, CH351, and CH352 count toward the 400 hours of lab experience.
+Research can satisfy up to four semester credit hours of the in-depth course requirement for student certification and can account for up to 180 of the required 400 laboratory hours.
+A student who uses research to meet the ACS-certification requirements must prepare a well-written, comprehensive and well-documented research report, including safety considerations where appropriate.

+- CH363 Biochemistry Laboratory I

 - CH424, Instrumental Analysis Laboratory

 - CH432, Synthesis and Characterization

-- CH463, Biochemistry Laboratory I
+- CH463, Biochemistry Laboratory II

 - CH473, Physical Chemistry Laboratory I

 - CH474, Physical Chemistry Laboratory II

 - CH493-494, Undergraduate Research

-- · Butler Summer Institute
+- Butler Summer Institute

 - Research Experiences for Undergraduates